If you’re active on social media or enjoy reading blogs, you’ve likely noticed how popular quotes have become.

 Here is an example of a quote I made with Canva.

-Similar to Canva, Adobe Spark is an online drag and drop tool that allows you to make social posts and graphics.
-Adobe Spark for Education gives students and teachers premium features for free.
+Similar to Canva, Adobe Express is an online drag and drop tool that allows you to make social posts and graphics.
+Adobe Express for Education gives students and teachers premium features for free.

-Here is an example of a quote made with Adobe Spark:
+Here is an example of a quote made with Adobe Express:

 Quozio